 The University is keen to create an environment which embeds a ‘Proud to live here, proud to work here’ ethos.

 In April 2017, the latest draft was published with a number of major changes to the 2016 version.
-This revised Local Plan will be considered via further public consultation in June-July 2017.
+This revised Local Plan is currently being considered following a further public consultation that was held in June and July 2017.

 As the planning process progresses, it is the University’s intention to post any additional information about its proposals on this site, as and when it becomes publically available.